johnhckuo/Block-Farm/README.md

 # D3-Accelerator
-A project for academic research
+An Ehtereum DApp for academic research